 Disabled All USB devices are disabled before the OS boot process completes.
-Full Initial Full Initial Partial Initial Part of the USB devices are disabled before the OS boot process completes.
+Full Initial All USB devices are functional in the operating system and during the POST. ▶ Partial Initial Part of the USB devices are disabled before the OS boot process completes.